 White Light Interferometry (WLI)

-Surface metrology data is presented in the form of pseudo-color height maps, 3D images, line profiles and surface roughness parameters (e.g. Ra, Rz).
+Surface metrology data is presented in the form of pseudo-colour height maps, 3D images, line profiles, and surface roughness parameters (e.g. Ra, Rz).

-- Characterization of surface defects, stains and residues on metals, glasses and polymers
+- characterisation of surface defects, stains and residues on metals, glasses, and polymers

 - measurement of coating film thickness and uniformity on arterial stents